Moinee Foundation: Story

-Quiz Academy:
+Quiz Academy

-In 2004, under the RMSA (Rashtriya Madhyamik Shiksha Abhiyan) program ICT Labs (Information & Computer Technology) were introduced in the government schools of India to build an environment for students to build their capacity for ICT skills & make them learn through a computer-aided learning program, but hardly a majority of them were in proper working conditions.
+In 2004, under the RMSA (Rashtriya Madhyamik Shiksha Abhiyan) program ICT Labs (Information & Computer Technology) were introduced in the government schools of India to build an environment for students to build their capacity for ICT skills & make them learn through computer-aided learning program, but hardly a majority of them were in proper working conditions.

 Seeing such a rise in the inoperable computer labs in government schools, the team of Moinee Foundation initiated a program named "Project Utkarsh" in Rajasthan in 2013, collaborating with District Collectors, Education Department, and Local CSR partners to activate ICT computer labs in govt schools and empowering them with curriculum mapped curiosity-based learning system in one's local languages for better understanding of the content by using their online quiz-based learning platform named 'Quiz Academy'.

 Quiz Academy not only revived the computer labs of the schools but also made kids aware of the computer systems, their usage on a daily basis, and the basics of using the internet as well.
 It has all NCERT subject lessons from classes 6th to 10th in the form of quizzes which one can access online from their digital devices.